 The main obstacle for those PSAPs that are still at the Basic 9-1-1 level is the lack of resources and funding.
 The systems are expensive and technologically advanced in that costly annual maintenance agreements are needed.
 These costs tend to be in excess of the revenue received from current fees collected in those counties.
-Thus, the Commission has determined a need to establish a statewide fund to assist consolidated emergency communications centers make the necessary upgrades.
+Thus, the Commission will continually analyze needs and possible alternative funding needs.